Think your boss likes someone more at work? Happens a lot. Let’s find out some apparent signs your boss plays favorites.

-Is your boss constantly giving one employee special treatment?
-Do they always get the best assignments or the most exciting projects?
+Does your boss give someone special treatment all the time?
+Do they get the best tasks or projects?

 Your Boss Plays Favorites – 15 Crystal Clear Sign